 BMP is an uncompressed proprietary format invented by Microsoft.
 There is really no reason to ever use this format.

-Currently, GIF and JPG are the formats used for nearly all web images.
-PNG is supported by most of the latest generation browsers.
+Currently, GIF, PNG, and JPG are the formats used for nearly all web images.
 TIFF is not widely supported by web browsers, and should be avoided for web use.
-PNG does everything GIF does, and better, so expect to see PNG replace GIF in the future.
+PNG does everything GIF does, and better, so is increasingly replacing GIF.
 PNG will not replace JPG, since JPG is capable of much greater compression of photographic images, even when set for quite minimal loss of quality.

 Below are comparisons of the same image saved in several popular file types.
 (Note that there is no reason to view more than one of the TIFFs or the PNG.
 Since all are lossless formats, their appearance is identical.)